Module 1 Reading – Promoting Patient Well-being

 Module 1 Introduction

-It is often said that the main goal of healthcare is to “promote patient health and healing.”
+It is often said that the main goal of healthcare is to “promote patient health and well-being.”
 This is no doubt a worthy goal, and it may even seem quite obvious with relatively few “ethical issues” to explore.
-Yet I assure you that figuring out how exactly to act in line with this goal can, at times, be quite complicated.
+Yet I assure you that figuring out how exactly to achieve this goal can, at times, be quite complicated.
 For example, take a moment to puzzle about the following questions:

-- Is it ever acceptable to cause harm to a patient?
-If it is never acceptable to cause harm to a patient, what should we do in cases where the harm (or risk of harm) might be necessary in order to treat the patient’s condition, such as breaking a patient’s ribs while performing CPR?
-And if causing harm is sometimes acceptable, how much harm is too much harm?
-Is the amount of harm always proportional to the expected benefit for that patient, or are certain types of harms always unjustified?
+• Is it ever acceptable to cause harm to a patient?
+If it is never acceptable to cause harm to a patient, what should we do in cases where causing (or risking harm) might be necessary in order to treat the patient’s condition, such as cutting into a patient in order to perform surgery?
+But if causing harm is sometimes acceptable, how much harm is too much harm?
+Is the amount of harm always proportional to the expected benefit for that patient, or are certain types of harms always unjustified regardless of the potential benefit?

-- Should “promoting patient well-being” only refer to the patient’s health?
-If two treatment options have a similar expectation of success, but one option is significantly less expensive than the other, should this be taken into account when making a recommendation?
-What if one treatment option has a lower rate of success than another, but would better align with the patient’s broader goals of care or would be significantly less painful for the patient?
+• Should “promoting patient well-being” only relate to the patient’s health?
+If two treatment options have a similar expectation of success, but one option is significantly less expensive than the other, should the cost difference be taken into account when making a recommendation?
+Or what if one option would be significantly less painful for the patient?
+Or what if one treatment option has a lower rate of success than another, yet it would better align with the patient’s other care goals and lifestyle preferences?

 Something to Consider…

-You might not see the questions in this module as amounting to “significant ethical issues,” but keep in mind that not every ethical challenge is big and bold and highly controversial.
-“Being ethical” isn’t just about making “the right choice” in high-stakes situations (don’t worry, we’ll discuss some of those later); rather, “being ethical” is about recognizing nuance and aiming to do the right thing in every situation, no matter how small or insignificant it might appear to you at the time.
+The questions and ideas in this module might not be the “significant ethical issues” you hear about in the news, but keep in mind that not every ethical challenge is big and bold and highly controversial.
+This is because “being ethical” isn’t just about making “the right choice” in high-stakes situations (don’t worry, we’ll discuss some of those later); rather, “being ethical” is about recognizing nuance and aiming to do the right thing in every situation, no matter how small or insignificant it might appear to you at the time.
 Because even if something might seem insignificant to you, it could mean a great deal to someone else.

-To easily see how much “small things” can matter, try surprising someone with a compliment today!
-Giving a compliment is such a simple, easy thing on your part, yet it can instantly brighten the recipient’s whole day.
-And keep in mind that the best compliments are about the choices the other person has made – such as a cool outfit or their favorite music – rather than something they had no control over or cannot easily change.
+To easily see how much “small things” can matter, try surprising someone with a compliment today.
+Giving a compliment is a simple & easy thing on your part, yet it can have a significant impact and potentially brighten the recipient’s whole day!
+The best compliments are often about appreciating the choices the other person has made – such as a cool outfit or hairstyle – rather than pointing out something they had no control over or can’t easily change.

 1.1) Benefits & Harms

 On a basic level, we all understand the idea of “benefits & harms.”
-Without thinking too hard, you can probably list at least three different things that would benefit to you and three different things that would harm you (go on, take a moment to give it a try!).
+Without thinking too hard, you can probably list at least three different things that would benefit to you & three different things that would harm you.
+(Go on, take a moment to give it a try!)

 For our purposes, we will define a benefit as something that improves a person’s well-being by promoting “the good” for them, and a harm as something that diminishes a person’s well-being by setting back their interests.
 With this in mind, it is easy to see that healthcare is fundamentally about assessing harms and providing benefits, such as diagnosing a patient’s illness/ailment and then providing the appropriate treatment(s) to promote their health and well-functioning.
 For example, consider the following scenario: